thu-ml/ares/docs/tutorial/model.rst

        def _labels(self, xs):
            ...

-The :class:`ClassifierWithLogits <realsafe.model.base.ClassifierWithLogits` defines an abstract base class for an image classifier output not only labels, but also logits:
+The :class:`ClassifierWithLogits <ares.model.base.ClassifierWithLogits` defines an abstract base class for an image classifier output not only labels, but also logits:

 .. code-block:: python